Nature Nibble #7 – Third Week of May

 Question of the day for Early Childhood-Spring

 Spring has arrived!
-Here are some questions to get the discussion going about what is happening right outside the classroom!
+Here are some questions to get the discussion going about what is happening right outside the classroom!!
+The curriculum download is a PDF with a variety of seasonally relevant images and questions.

 Saltwater vs. Freshwater

-Students will learn about the differences between saltwater and freshwater, where they are found, what water is in Lake Superior and the animals of both types of water.
+In this newly updated lesson, students will learn about the differences between saltwater and freshwater, where they are found, what water is in Lake Superior and the animals of both types of water.
+The curriculum download is a PDF containing the lesson plan, procedures, and student materials.

 Satellite Photo of the St. Louis River Estuary